Executive Director, Co-Founder

 Kyle McEntee is an attorney, public policy expert, and self-taught web developer who is nationally recognized for improving American legal education through advocacy and technology.

 McEntee is the co-founder of Law School Transparency and has served as its executive director since 2009.
 During that time McEntee has emerged as a key figure in American legal education, publishing scholarly articles, issuing reports, and speaking at conferences and seminars on the need for reform.
-He is a frequent commentator in the press, having been quoted in the New York Times, the Wall Street Journal, Washington Post, Economist, NPR, and others.
+He is a frequent commentator in the press, having been quoted hundreds of times in the world's most reputable news organizations, including the New York Times, the Wall Street Journal, Washington Post, Economist, NPR, and others.
 He has written columns in Bloomberg, the National Law Journal, ABA Journal, Above the Law, New York Post, Huffington Post, and Harvard Law Record.

 McEntee is a licensed North Carolina attorney with a J.D. from Vanderbilt University Law School and a B.A. in Philosophy from the University of North Carolina-Chapel Hill.
 He is a special advisor to The Pipeline to Practice Foundation, an organization committed to enhancing diversity in the legal profession by supporting and nurturing diverse law students and early-career attorneys at key stages of their academic and professional development.
 He is the chief programmer behind LST's innovative web-based tools, which are accessed for free by over 200,000 users per year.
 His work as a web developer has played a major role in making the fruits of LST's advocacy efforts accessible to the general public.